My Vocabulary Page

 search something for something

-4/ "I want to search a dictionary for a key that matches exactly
+4.9/ "I want to search a dictionary for a key that matches exactly the last

 search n(c) //